 If you have a special situation, you might need a drywall knife and a 1.25 inch diameter plastic tube, to cut the flexible tube to a specific length.
 The Flex P-trap will fit with all fixtures used in sink draining.
 The Flex P-trap can be used by home owners, mobile homes, beauty salons etc., but for new home constructions it's approved by the plumbing inspector.
-The flexible extending tube, flexible J-trap and the rubber J-trap have been on the market for one hundred years; they are not approved by inspector in USA, but are approved in Europe.
+The flexible extending tube, flexible J-trap and the rubber J-trap have been on the market for over a hundred years; they are not approved by US inspectors, but are approved in Europe.

 A. INSTALLATION THEORY

 To install a regular trap, the sink has to be perfect in the horizontal position (not tilted to the left, right or front).
 A regular p-trap has 3 joints (A,B and C on Fig.28 above).
 Joint A adjusts the p-trap when the sink is tilted to the left or right, and adjusts the length of trap in X-Z plane.
 Using joint A, the trap can be rotated and translated to adjust the coordinate X. Using joint B, the trap can be rotated around axis Z (conic joint) when the sink is installed eccentric (so that the axis of the tailpiece is not in the same vertical plane with the center of the outlet draining).
-From joint B, adjust coordinate Y.When the axe of the tailpiece and the center of the outlet draining are in the same vertical plane (Y=0), the sink is centered.
+From joint B, adjust coordinate Y.When the axis of the tailpiece and the center of the outlet draining are in the same vertical plane (Y=0), the sink is centered.

 Joint C can be used to adjust the length of the tailpiece, coordinate Z. Regular p-trap can't be adjusted when the sink is tilted in the front.
 Because of this, some inventors replace the conic joint B with a ball joint; others use flexible extension tubes to connect the tailpiece with the p-trap, which is not approved by the inspectors.
 Because of this, plumbers use silicon in the join when the sink is not installed in the horizontal position.